OUTI-library rules and regulations

 - If you lose your library card or change your address or name, you must notify any of the OUTI libraries immediately.
-You can purchase a new library card if you prove your identity with a passport or a valid ID card with your photograph.
+Items cannot be checked out with a library card reported missing.
+You can purchase a new card or activate the old card if it is found when you prove your identity with a passport or a valid ID card with your photograph.

 - If you do not return your loans or pay your fines, you will lose your borrowing privileges in every OUTI library until the loans are returned and charges paid.